-SimMan 3G software comes pre-installed.
-When updating LLEAP, check if updates for Patient Monitor, SimDesigner and SessionViewer/SimView are also available.

-All available software must be updated at the same time.
-Install or update the software in the following order:
+The Laerdal simulator Software comes preinstalled.
+When updating LLEAP, check also if updates for Patient Monitor, SimDesigner and SessionViewer/SimView are available.
+All available Software must be updated at the same occasion, Install or update the Software in the following order:

 - 1 Update the Software on the instructor PC.
-See Instructor PC and Patient Monitor PC section. - 2 Update the Software on the Patient Monitor PC.
-See Instructor PC and Patient Monitor PC section. - 3 Update the Software on the Patient Simulator, See Simulator Firmware & Network Fixer section.
+See Instructor PC. and Patient Monitor PC section - 2 Update the Software on the Patient Monitor PC.
+See Instructor PC and Patient Monitor PC section. - 3 Update the Software on the Patient Simulator.
+See Simulator Firmware & Network Wizard section.